 The Government viewed restructuring and reform as a long-term solution to the problems of the power sector.
 The huge investment requirement for new generation capacity and expansion of the necessary transmission and distribution network was estimated at an annual average of \$1.0 billion.
 Given its own fiscal constraints, the Government recognized the need for greater private sector involvement in the power sector.
 Even though some private sector participation was successfully introduced earlier between the NPC and private investors, this time, the Government is envisioning addressing the power sector inefficiencies and the monopoly in the generation business.
 EPIRA mandated the overall restructuring of the Philippine electric power industry and called for the privatization of NPC.
-The restructuring of the electricity industry calls for the separation of the different components of the power sector, namely: generation, transmission, distribution, and supply.
-On the other hand, the privatization of the NPC involves the sale of the state-owned power firm's generation and transmission assets (e.g. power plants and transmission facilities) to private investors.
+The restructuring of the electricity industry calls for the separation of the different components of the privatization of the NPC involves the sale of the state-owned power firm's generation and transmission assets (e.g. power plants and transmission facilities) to private investors.
 These two reforms are aimed at encouraging greater competition and attracting more private-sector investments in the power industry.